mtlynch/mtlynch.io/_posts/2018-11-09-good-developers-bad-tests.md

   self.assertEqual(150.0, initial_score)
 ```

 All I did was inline the code from the `setUp` method, but it made a world of difference.
 Now, everything the reader needs is right there in the test.
-It also follows the [arrange, act, assert](http://wiki.c2.com/?ArrangeActAssert) structure, which makes different phases of the test distinct and obvious.
+It also follows the [arrange, act, assert](http://wiki.c2.com/?ArrangeActAssert) structure, which makes each phase of the test distinct and obvious.

-**The reader should understand a test function without reading any code outside the function body.**
+**The reader should understand a test without seeing any code outside of the test function.**
 {: .notice--info}

 # Dare to violate DRY

-Inlining the setup code is all well and good for a single test.
-What happens if I have many tests?
+Inlining the setup code is all well and good for a single test, but what happens if I have many tests?
 Won't I duplicate that code every time?
-Prepare yourself, because you'll likely find my answer shocking: I'm about to advocate [copy/paste programming](https://en.wikipedia.org/wiki/Copy_and_paste_programming).
+Prepare yourself, because I'm about to advocate [copy/paste programming](https://en.wikipedia.org/wiki/Copy_and_paste_programming).

 Here's another test of the same class: